-The States of Delaware and Maryland reviewed their comprehensive recreation plans and identified the need for planning assistance from the U.S. Army Corps of Engineers (Corps) to complete a C&D Canal Recreation Study for the C&D Canal area.
+The States of Delaware and Maryland reviewed their comprehensive recreation plans and identified the need for planning assistance from the Corps to complete a C&D Canal Recreation Study for the C&D Canal area.
 To complete this study, a Working Group was established in 2005 that included: the Corps; Delaware Congressman Michael N. Castle's office; Maryland Congressman Wayne Gilchrest's office; Delaware's Department of Natural Resources and Environmental Control and Department of Transportation; Maryland's Department of Natural Resources; New Castle County, DE.; Cecil County, MD; Delaware City, Delaware; St. Georges community, Delaware; Chesapeake City, Maryland; Delaware Bicycle Council, and Delaware Greenways, Inc. The State of Delaware (the non-federal sponsor) through the support of the three partners (Delaware Department of Natural Resources and Environmental Control, Delaware Department of Transportation, and New Castle County) contributed one-half the cost of developing the C&D Trail Concept Plan.
 Additional financial partners include Maryland Department of Natural Resources and Cecil County, Maryland.

-Public workshops were held in 2005 to gather input and opinions on the recreational facilities that should be considered for the conceptual design of the trail.
+Public workshops were held in 2005 and 2006 to gather input and opinions on the recreational facilities that should be considered for the conceptual design of the trail.
 The Working Group completed the C&D Trail Concept Plan in March 2006.
-Additional public workshops were held in 2006 to relay this plan to the public and answer associated questions.
+Additional public workshops were held in January 2008 to present the 30% trail design and draft Environmental Assessment (EA) to the public.
 The immediate goal of the C&D Canal Recreation Study is to implement Phase 1 of the C&D Trail Conceptual Plan.
-Phase 1 of this plan involves constructing a multi-use trail on the north side of the canal, on Corps-owned property, from Delaware City, DE to Chesapeake City, MD.
+Phase 1 of this plan involves constructing a multi-use trail mostly on the north side of the canal, on Corps-owned property, from Delaware City, DE to Chesapeake City, MD.
+Phase 1 of the plan involves constructing approximately 16 miles of trail and 4 trailheads.
+Originally there were 6 trailheads proposed for Phase 1, but after receiving comments/concerns from the public and the Chesapeake City Town Council, the 2 trailheads located in Chesapeake City (North and South) were removed from the project designs.

 Future phases of the trail will include Phase 2 (approximately 9 miles) and will be on the south side of the canal from Chesapeake City to Scott Run.
 Phase 3 of the trail will be the Reedy Point, DE area on both the north and south side of the canal.
-Due to the expected long time duration between the three phases of the trail construction, this Environmental Assessment (EA) is focusing only on Phase 1 of the trail construction.
+Due to the expected long time duration between the three phases of the trail construction, this EA is focusing only on Phase 1 of the trail construction.
 Additional EAs will be completed in the future for Phase 2 and Phase 3 of the trail construction as those projects become approved and funded.